 We have a pleasure to invite manufacturers, importers and exporters to participate in the 1th edition of the International Matchmaking Event which will be held on 07-09 March 2017 at the International Trade Fair of Packaging Technology and Packaging Materials in Ptak Warsaw Expo, Warsaw, Poland, EU.

 The trade fair will be also accompanied by many additional events like seminars, conferences, workshops and presentations of newly released products.

-WARSAW PACK is a good opportunity to find a new customers, negotiate and sign business contracts.
+POLAND FOOD FAIR & WARSAW PACK 2017 is a good opportunity to find a new customers, negotiate and sign business contracts.
 The fair scope, program of accompanying events and attractiveness of the place are guarantee of attendance turnout of potential B2B customers.